CarlosMChica/easyrecycleradapters/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/com.github.cmc00022/easyrecycleradapters.svg)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-EasyRecyclerAdapters-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1417)

 The code brings up an easy way of using recyclerView, with the new recycler adapters.
-It also contains a BaseRecyclerFragment and a RecyclerStandalone that removes a lot of boiler plate for fragments that contains either grids or lists.
-It also offers out of the box a DividerItemDecoration that handles the drawing of the divider in the recycler view.
-As well selectors for the items in your lists are handled.
+It also offers out of the box multi view types inside the same adapter and a DividerItemDecoration that handles the drawing of the divider in the recycler view.

 ---